-You built the funnel, dropped in your Meta Pixel, launched the ads — and Events Manager is quiet.
-Or worse: the pixel looks fine, but your reported conversions are a fraction of the leads actually landing in your inbox.
+You built the funnel, dropped in your Meta Pixel, and launched the ads, but Events Manager is quiet.
+Or worse: the pixel looks fine, yet your reported conversions are a fraction of the leads actually landing in your inbox.
 Either way, you're optimizing ad spend on numbers you can't trust.

 The frustrating part is that "my Meta Pixel isn't working" almost never has one cause.
 Sometimes the pixel genuinely isn't installed.
 Far more often, it is firing on your side and being quietly deleted on the user's side.
 Here are the nine reasons this happens, how to tell which one is yours, and the one change that makes the whole problem go away.